Ground Crew Project: Imminent Landing

-The narrative stated that during Earth's entry into the photon belt and no later than December 17, 1996, a mass landing of 15 million star ships of the “Galactic Federation” would complete the raising of the consciousness of humanity using their advanced technology.
+The narrative stated that during Earth's entry into the photon belt and no later than December 17, 1996, a mass landing of 15 million star ships of the "Galactic Federation" would complete the raising of the consciousness of humanity using their advanced technology.
 This would achieve a paradise of sociological and ecological evolution – a galactic and divine society - by 2012.

-It was claimed the landing would represent hundreds of advanced races including Pleiadians, Sirians, Cassopeans, and Arcturians, who will fan out across the globe to meet and placate human populations.
-“We are being assisted by all of Creation – the Spiritual Hierarchy, Angelic Realms, the Galactic Federation of Light, Ascended Masters, and our space brothers and sisters.”
+It was claimed the landing would represent hundreds of advanced races including Pleiadians, Sirians, Cassiopeans, and Arcturians, who will fan out across the globe to meet and placate human populations.
+"We are being assisted by all of Creation – the Spiritual Hierarchy, Angelic Realms, the Galactic Federation of Light, Ascended Masters, and our space brothers and sisters."
 All earthly weapons would be first neutralised then beamed up to the ships; and all mechanical devices would be shut down.
 World government would be taken over by the Spiritual Hierarchy and all communication systems replaced by their advanced technologies.
 Attractive accounts of the Earth transformation included the use of telepathy, airborne transport instead of cars and special photon energy generators for domestic appliances.

-This religious ufology belongs to the “cargoistic” genre, because the ascension of humans is believed to be brought about by superior alien “cargo” in this case comprising incredible new technologies and ecologically harmless energies.
+This religious ufology belongs to the "cargoistic" genre, because the ascension of humans is believed to be brought about by superior alien "cargo" in this case comprising incredible new technologies and ecologically harmless energies.

 Ground Crew

 The "Ground Crew" refers to the virtual congregation who choose to join the mission.
 Members of the Ground Crew were told via the internet that at the time of the landing they would be assisting humanity and the extraterrestrials as councillors and ambassadors, respectively.
 Sophisticated technology would initially be used by the space forces to train the members while they slept, and this would be followed by the use of implants.
 Members were encouraged to recruit as many people as possible.
 Later, with the failure of predictions, the emphasis became more spiritual.
 This obliged the Ground Crew to play a salvific role before the landing could take place.
 They were asked to help raise humanity spiritually, and to assist in the ecological restoration of Mother Earth.
-In fact this was a “graduation exercise” for the crew.
-Humanity must be gathered, for example by world meditation days, to accrue enough ‘critical mass of spiritual energy' so that vibrations may be harmonised towards a peaceful future.
+In fact this was a "graduation exercise" for the crew.
+Humanity must be gathered, for example by world meditation days, to accrue enough 'critical mass of spiritual energy' so that vibrations may be harmonised towards a peaceful future.
 The membership must also participate in creating a 'network of light', expand the teachings, and link with similarly positioned new age groups.